adamwhitlock1/adamwhitlock1/README.md

 <h3 align="center">A mountainside software engineer and hardware tinkerer.</h3>

-- 🔭  I’m currently working on Content and Localization for VA.gov
+- 🔭  I’m currently working on VA.gov as a member of AdHoc

 - 👨‍ Some of my projects are available at [https://codestuff.io/](https://codestuff.io/)